Cloud Security

 4. Shadow IT

-Shadow IT, or simply unauthorised services, is a problem that cloud infrastructure is particularly susceptible to.
+Shadow IT, or simply unauthorized services, is a problem that cloud infrastructure is particularly susceptible to.
 It refers to technical users creating and running unfettered services, which can lead to sprawling cloud infrastructure, security blind spots and large uncontrollable bills.
 This is a complicated problem to retrospectively address when services might already be in production and used in various apps.

-Organisations typically try to find a balance between providing flexible working arrangements and governing access to services through implementing roles and access rights with a dedicated DevOps function.
+Organizations typically try to find a balance between providing flexible working arrangements and governing access to services through implementing roles and access rights with a dedicated DevOps function.

 Determining user roles and suitable access rights usually represents an ongoing, time-consuming process, adjusting according to needs, new projects and new requirements.
 Most notably, this area is ripe for human error, granting a user or process too many capabilities making it possible to expose data or break best practices accidentally.